Alekhine's Defence: Two Knights Variation: 3.Nc3

 In the Two Knights Variation, White immediately accepts doubled pawns after 3...Nxc3 for some compensation.
 After 4.dxc3 this compensation is rapid piece development.
-Although the line after 4...d6, challenging the e-pawn often can lead to fairly dull positions, the position remains open and Black can quickly succumb with poor defence, for example after 5.Bc4 dxe5??
-6.Bxf7+!, White wins the queen on d8.
+Although the line after 4...d6, challenging the e-pawn often can lead to fairly dull positions, the position remains open and Black can quickly succumb with poor defence (for example 5.Bc4 dxe5?? loses the queen to 6.Bxf7+!).
 After 4.bxc3 White's compensation for the doubled pawns is a big centre that can be used as a basis for a kingside attack.
-The resulting pawn structure leads to position similar to that of the Winawer variation of the French Defence.
+The resulting pawn structure leads to a position similar to that of the Winawer Variation of the French Defence.

 If Black does not want to defend against White's attacking opportunities against 3...Nxc3 4.dxc3, then 3...e6 is a reasonable alternative that was Alekhine's choice when meeting the Two Knights, and this defence has been advocated by Taylor.
 If White plays 4.d4, then 4...Nxc3 forces White into the bxc3 line reminiscent of the French.
 If 4.Nxd5 exd5, Black will quickly dissolve the doubled pawns with ...d6, and the resulting position will tend to be drawish.

 Minor sidelines after 2.e5 Nd5

-In Endre Steiner–Alexander Alekhine, Budapest 1921, the first high level game with the Alekhine Defence, White played 3.d4 d6 4.Bg5.
+In Steiner–Alekhine, Budapest 1921, the first high-level game with the Alekhine Defence, White played 3.d4 d6 4.Bg5.
 Cox recommends 4...h6 5.Bh4 dxe5 6.dxe5 Bf5, followed by ...Nc6 and ...Ndb4, targeting c2.

 Another rare line, but one that scores well in practice is 3.d4 d6 4.Be2, preventing Black from playing 4...Bg4 while retaining the option of making the pawn advance f2–f4.